yanvgf/peak-detection/README.md

 ## Author

-This implementation was created by [yanvgf](https://github.com/yanvgf) while an intern at LITC, UFMG.
+This implementation was created by [yanvgf](https://github.com/yanvgf) while an intern at the Computational Intelligence Laboratory from the Federal University of Minas Gerais (LITC-UFMG).

 ## License